 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The Medical Reserve Corps (MRC) is a national network of local groups of volunteers committed to improving the public health, emergency response and resiliency of their communities.
-MRC units in Indiana are established in community organizations such as local health departments and emergency management offices across Indiana.
-MRCs are federally recognized groups of medical and non-medical volunteers who actively train and exercise to aid their community in the event of disaster.
-MRCs units are similar to local health department volunteer groups.
-Both use SERV-IN to manage, message and engage volunteers, but MRC volunteers are typically involved more frequently in regular meetings and community events.
-To see if your county sponsors an MRC unit, visit and register at http://www.serv-in.org/ .
-For more information visit: http://www.medicalreservecorps.gov/
+The more than 30 MRC units in Indiana are established in community organizations such as local health departments and emergency management offices across the state.
+MRC units are federally recognized groups of medical, non-medical, and public health volunteers who actively train and exercise to aid their community in the event of disaster.
+MRC units are similar to local health department volunteer groups.
+Both use SERV-IN to register, manage, message and engage volunteers, but MRC volunteers are typically involved more frequently in regular meetings and community events.
+For more information about the national MRC Program visit: http://www.medicalreservecorps.gov/.